Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 ingredients for ketoprak

-Contrary to what some people think, you donโ€™t need many ingredients to make Ketoprak.
+Contrary to what some people think, you don’t need many ingredients to make Ketoprak.
 You only need tofu, rice vermicelli, bean sprouts, and lontong or ketupat.
-And as for the peanut sauce dressing, you only need peanuts, chilies, garlic, palm sugar (or brown sugar), lime juice, and sweet soy sauce.ย
+As for the peanut sauce dressing, you only need peanuts, chilies, garlic, palm sugar (or brown sugar), lime juice, and sweet soy sauce.

-Of all these ingredients, lontong or ketupat was something I couldnโ€™t make easily.ย ย
+Of all these ingredients, lontong or ketupat was something I couldn’t make easily.

-Traditionally, you use banana leaves to make lontong and to make ketupat you need coconut/palm leaves that are woven into a diamond shape.
+Traditionally, you use banana leaves to make lontong, and for ketupat, you need coconut/palm leaves woven into a diamond shape.
 And banana leaves are so expensive here in the UK.
-Whilst the palm leaves are just impossible to get as it doesnโ€™t exist here.ย
+The palm leaves are impossible to get as they don’t exist here.

 But now you can make your own lontong in a food-grade plastic bag.
 You can check my post on how to make lontong without banana leaves.

-How to make Ketoprak
+How to Make Ketoprak

-Apart from boiling the lontong and frying the tofu, you donโ€™t really have to cook to make ketoprak.
+Apart from boiling the lontong and frying the tofu, you don’t really need to cook anything else to make ketoprak.

 rice vermicelli soaked in hot water